javadbat/jb-popover/README.md

 - show popover as a small window next to element in desktop and show it as a bottom-sheet in mobile
 - handle animations in standard manner with overflow handler

+## demo

+jb-popover doesn't have any Demo right now but you can see it's usage in [jb-date-input](https://javadbat.github.io/design-system/?path=/docs/components-form-elements-inputs-jbdateinput-) and[ jb-time-input](https://javadbat.github.io/design-system/?path=/docs/components-form-elements-inputs-jbtimeinput)

 ## usage

 install: